jonp92/sipocracy/README.md

 - Edit JavaScript and CSS in the `static/` directory.
 - Use the built-in logging utility for debugging (`window.getLogs()`, `window.downloadLogs()`).
 - Customize the UI with Bootstrap and your own styles.
+- Call stats can be enabled via the statsPolling variable in sipocracy.js

 ## License
 MIT License